Brad-Hammond/instapawsapp/README.md

 - [GitHub](https://github.com/) was used as a remote repository to store project code
 - [Font Awesome](https://fontawesome.com/) - icons from Font Awesome were used on my website
 - [React Icons](https://react-icons.github.io/react-icons/search) - icons from react-icons were used on my website
-- [React Spinners](https://www.davidhu.io/react-spinners/) - spinner came from this website and I changed the coloir
+- [React Spinners](https://www.davidhu.io/react-spinners/) - spinner came from this website and I changed the color
-- [React Spinners](https://www.davidhu.io/react-spinners/) - spinner came from this website and I changed the coloir
+- [React Spinners](https://www.davidhu.io/react-spinners/) - spinner came from this website and I changed the color
 - [Visual Studio Code](https://code.visualstudio.com/) - Was my chosen workspace to code this project
 - [Heroku](https://dashboard.heroku.com/apps) was used to deploy my code live
 - [ESLint](https://eslint.org/) used to validate JSX code